How much and when to use Garden Pearls?

 - Add 2 lbs. of Garden Pearls for each wheelbarrow of compost.

-- Build higher pH soils, add Garden Pearls Calcium Carbonate to potting soil purchase from your garden center.
+- Build higher pH soils, add Garden Pearls Lime to potting soil purchase from your garden center.

-- To prevent nutrient leaching from compost or aged manures, add 2 lbs. per wheelbarrow of either Garden Pearls Calcium or Garden Pearls Gypsum.
+- To prevent nutrient leaching from compost or aged manures, add 2 lbs. per wheelbarrow of either Garden Pearls Lime or Garden Pearls Gypsum.

-Which vegetables need Garden Pearls Calcium and Gypsum the most?
+Which vegetables need Garden Pearls Lime (Calcium) and Gypsum the most?

 To make it very simple, just look at the +++ sign in my table.